jamietanna/sarahseewhy.github.io/_posts/2019-02-01-reflection-week-5.md

 A huddle is 20 minutes or less.
 I mentally break that 20 minutes into sections: intro (1m), context (3m), discussion (10m), action (5m), closing(1m).

 These section/times are guides, not rules.
-There's wiggle room, but I _must_ stick to the allotted time.
+There is wiggle room in that 20 minutes.

 If we're 10 minutes in to the discussion and a decision is not clear, I call "point of order", remind the group of the goal, and ask if this huddle needs to be turned into a meeting.